algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 This quest can be added to the prototype:

-- convince villagers to leave use bike
+- convince villagers to leave their cars and use a bike

 **Forest**

-The forest is a place where you can find animals and some location where human leave his footprint.
+The forest is a place where you can find animals and some locations where humans leave their footprints.
 Some quests that you can complete on this place are:

 - collecting plastic rubbish